Create Unique Glass Art by Cutting Vibrantly Colored Edo Glass

 Before (right) and after (left) cutting

 The exquisite 8-ounce glass features timeless patterns known as koshi (lattice) and tama-kiriko (faceted glass).
 Faceted glass is distinctive in that only lines are drawn on the glass as a guide for cutting, without any underpainting.
-This technique, known as marking, involves the craftsman instructing the artisan on drawing the vertical and horizontal lines with a pen.
+This process is known as marking.
+In this experience, you will work on glass prepared in advance by the craftsman.

 An Invaluable Hands-on Glass Cutting Experience